regoclint/prac/Notes.md

     - A tweet updates the followers timeline in redis (precomputing).
 Based on a frequently logged in user too.
     - 3 Redis instances have duplicated data for high availability
     - A celeb tweet appears on page refresh(from DB rather than Redis) so that comment on the tweet appears in the right order due to the high volume of followers
-        The order would get destroyed if redis is used for celebs, cuz updating the follower's timeline would take and due to that a comment on a celeb tweet may appear before the celeb tweet
+        The order would get destroyed if redis is used for celebs, cuz updating the follower's timeline would take time and due to that a comment on a celeb tweet may appear before the celeb tweet
 - Timeline - User and Home
     - User timeline is simple